danisla/cloud-endpoints-controller/README.md

 ## Intro

-Implementation of a [LambdaController kube-metacontroller](https://github.com/GoogleCloudPlatform/kube-metacontroller) to create and manage Cloud Endpoints services.
+Implementation of a [CompositeController metacontroller](https://github.com/GoogleCloudPlatform/metacontroller) to create and manage Cloud Endpoints services.

 This controller utilizes the following major components:
 - [Custom Resource Definitions (CRD)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/): Used to represent the new `CloudEndpoint` custom resource.
-- [kube-metacontroller](https://github.com/GoogleCloudPlatform/kube-metacontroller): Implements the LambdaController interface for the Custom Resource Definition.
+- [metacontroller](https://github.com/GoogleCloudPlatform/metacontroller): Implements the CompositeController interface for the Custom Resource Definition.

 ## Prerequisites